kermrvs/front-hero/README.md

 ```
 ## Running the app

-First step you need to open index.ts in directory ./src/services/api/index.ts and change baseURL
+First step you need to create file .env and write VITE_URL.
+This project was created for project https://github.com/kermrvs/front-hero.

 ```bash
 # development